seveas/git-spindle/docs/bitbucket.rst

 Display all public keys of a user, in a format that can be added to :file:`~/.authorized_keys`.

+.. describe:: git bb help <command>

+Display the help for the specified command.

 Using multiple accounts
 -----------------------
 :command:`git bb` supports using more than one account.
 To use a non-default,